 WD’s new bunch-of-flash shared storage solution

-Western Digital has announced new data centre infrastructure solutions designed around Ultrastar NVMe SSDs and NVMe-oF.
+Western Digital has announced new data center infrastructure solutions designed around Ultrastar NVMe SSDs and NVMe-oF.

 The new dual-port Ultrastar DC SN840 NVMe SSDs and in-house RapidFlex NVMe-oF controllers are standalone solutions that combine to create the OpenFlex Data24 NVMe-oF Storage Platform, a new shared storage JBOF (Just a Bunch of Flash) enclosure that allows connection for multiple hosts over a low-latency Ethernet fabric network.